Elusive Password

 by DJ_JavaDecompiler

-public final class DJ_JavaDecompiler {
+final class DJ_JavaDecompiler {

 private void definePackage(StringBuffer buffer) {